 1. Some ‘external factor’ caused you to act that way you did

-You must show that there was some ‘external factor’ that was the sole cause of your actions.
+There was some ‘external factor’ that was the sole cause of your actions.

 You will not be able to argue automatism where your actions were self-induced – for example, where you deliberately took more than the prescribed amount of medication and suffered a bad reaction.

 It is important to note that automatism will also not be made out where an underlying mental illness caused your actions.
 In these cases, you may be found not guilty on the basis of mental illness – which is a separate and distinct defence.

 You must show that your actions were involuntary and unintentional; that is, your actions were unwilled and uncontrollable, for example, where you experience a spasm, reflex or a fit.

 3. That you were not suffering from a mental illness at the time of the offence